Contact: Lisa Teeters, mteeters@k12.wv.us

 Time and Format for Dissemination of Results

-Student scores are available to students in College Board’s Electronic Reporting System approximately three weeks after the makeup date.
-Districts and schools have access to test results in early June.
-Printed individual student reports with West Virginia proficiency cuts applied are provided to districts and schools to send home to parents/guardians in August each year.
+Student scores are available to students in the College Board’s Electronic Reporting System approximately three weeks after the completion of testing.
+Counties and schools have access to test results in late May.

 SAT School Day